bricegnichols/ps-ferries/README.md

 - Passenger Capacity
 - General notes about the ship

 Additionally, a photo of the ship is provided when available as a direct link to a third party host.

+The data is from [Wikipedia] (http://en.wikipedia.org/wiki/Washington_State_Ferries) with slight editing for brevity.